-During the 2010-2011 season as the Assistant Coach/Recruiting Coordinator at Central Wyoming College, Doty helped lead the Rustlers to a 17-15 record and the school's first Region IX Tournament victory since 1991.
-During his tenure at CWC, Doty coached three players who signed NCAA Division I scholarships including Bojan Mihajlovic (University of Texas-Arlington), Jonathan Mesghna (University of Maine) and James Johnson (California State-Fullerton).
+During his tenure at CWC, Doty coached four players who signed NCAA Division I scholarships including Armani Flannigan (University of North Texas), Bojan Mihajlovic (University of Texas-Arlington), Jonathan Mesghna (University of Maine) and James Johnson (California State-Fullerton).

 A native of Alcester, South Dakota, Doty came to CWC after serving as an Assistant Coach at his Alma Mater Morningside College in Sioux City, Iowa.
 During Doty's tenure as a player and a coach at Morningside College, the Mustangs had a 56-37 record, made the Sweet Sixteen of the NAIA DII National Tournament, held a National Ranking of #10 in the country, and won a Great Plains Athletic Conference title.